50 Car Expressions and Idioms That Shape the English Language

 38. Shifting gears

-A phrase that originates from the manual transmission within motor vehicles.
+This expression originates from manual transmission systems within motor vehicles.

 39. Chop Shop

-Describes a shop or garage where stolen cars are stripped down for parts, which are then sold.
+Describes a shop or garage where stolen cars are stripped down for parts, before being sold.

 Example: "The police say that I'm unlikely to see my car again.
 They reckon that it's probably been through a chop shop by now."